tom13133/model_fitting/README.md

 roslaunch target_processing lidar.launch
 ```

-2. Overlook into the X-Y plane, observe and use **rosparam set** to specify the start point of target.
+2. Overlook into the X-Y plane, observe and use **rosparam set** to specify the possible location of target.
 For instance,
 ```
 rosparam set /LidarProcessor_node/passthrough_filter_set/center [7,5,0]
 ```
+Or set the location in **lidar_config.yaml** directly.

 3. Play the bag, then start processing.
 After bag is finished, one output file **lidar_data_raw.csv** would be generated in ```~/target_processing/data/```.
 It contains the target center and the vertices with timestamp: